cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The IBC handler performs the following steps in order:

-- Checks that the clients is properly set in IBC router
+- Checks that the clients is valid
-- Checks that the packet metadata matches the channel & connection information
 - Checks that the timeout timestamp is not yet passed
 - Checks the inclusion proof of packet data commitment in the outgoing chain's state
 - Sets a store path to indicate that the packet has been received